Miłosz Orzeł

 That's it.
 Here's a working sample of iframe "rich" page.
 Open browser console to see how messages fly around.
 Check the repo to see the code, it's vanilla JS with no fancy features since we assumed that IE 11 has to be directly supported (checked also in Firefox 62, Chrome 69 and Edge 42).

-[OoB] Sonar with Arduino, C#, JavaScript and HTML5 (Part 2)
+[OoB] Sonar With Arduino, C#, JavaScript and HTML5 (Part 2)

 Part 1 described the general idea behind Sonar project, hardware components used and Arduino sketch...
 This second post in "Out of Boredom" series is about C# and JavaScript programs that make it possible to display ultrasonic range sensor data in web browsers.
 The role of .NET application is to receive messages from Arduino over serial port and broadcast it to clients using SignalR library.
 JS/HTML5 clients use jquery.signalR lib to obtain information about servo position with distance to obstacles and use this data to render sonar image on canvas: